-Dayparting on Amazon: When to Run Your Ads for Peak Performance
+Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 Your Amazon campaigns run 24 hours a day, seven days a week, spending your budget with mechanical indifference.
-Eight dollars on Tuesday at 3 AM when barely anyone is shopping.
+Eight dollars on Tuesday at 3 AM when barely any readers are browsing.
 Forty dollars on Sunday evening when purchase intent is at its weekly peak.
 The algorithm treats each hour identically.
 Your budget does not.

 This is the problem that dayparting solves.
-By scheduling your ads to run harder when shoppers convert and lighter when they do not, you extract more revenue from the same budget — or spend the same amount on dramatically better results.
+By scheduling your ads to run harder when readers buy and lighter when they do not, you extract more revenue from the same budget — or spend the same amount on dramatically better results.

-Most Amazon sellers have never looked at their hourly performance data.
+Most Amazon authors have never looked at their hourly performance data.
 Those who have are often running their most aggressive budgets during their worst-converting hours, simply because they have never mapped the pattern.

 What Dayparting Is (and What It Is Not)